waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting_Guide.md

 > * Note that you are also allowed to perform a *Self-Bluff* by touching a *Chop Moved* card.

 * This is one of the most powerful move in 2-player, which not only provides more information on your teammate's clued card, but also get a free blind-card.
+* Tip: Always give the clue by touching a one-away card, because it is more likely to be playable compared to two or more away card.
 * If you want to play hanabi extremely aggressively, you can perform a *Self-Bluff* by touching any card which is not on slot 1, including a *Chop Moved* card or any other brand-new card (if it has full context that it is not playable).
 * For example, a *Brown & Light Pink (6 Suits)* game:
   * [154213, Turn 21](https://hanabi.live/replay/154213/21): Bluffing a pink 1 by touching a brand-new green 3 with a green clue.